College Writing Program

 What if my paper is due the next day?

-You are encouraged to visit the Fellows well before the due date of your paper.
+You are encouraged to visit the fellows well before the due date of your paper.
 This ensures that you have as much time as you need to revise.
-However, you are always welcome to visit the Fellows even if your paper is due quite soon, although the session may not be as helpful as if you had come earlier.
+However, you are always welcome to visit the fellows even if your paper is due quite soon, although the session may not be as helpful as if you had come earlier.

 Top